Tax Deductibility of Meals and Entertainment Expenses

 Introduction

 Effective for meals and entertainment expenses incurred on or after January 1, 2018, the Act made two quite radical changes to the rules that had previously applied.
-First, the Act greatly expanded the restrictions on deducting entertainment expenses by simply disallowing (with a few remaining exceptions, as discussed below) any deduction with respect to any activity “of a type generally considered to constitute entertainment, amusement, or recreation,” or with respect to a facility used in connection with such an activity.
+First, the Act greatly expanded the restrictions on deducting entertainment expenses by simply disallowing (with a few remaining exceptions, as discussed below) any deduction for any activity “of a type generally considered to constitute entertainment, amusement, or recreation,” or concerning a facility used in connection with such an activity.
 Previously, entertainment expenses had generally been 50% deductible if they had been directly related to, or in certain cases associated with, the active conduct of the taxpayer’s business.

 Secondly, the Act eliminated an important provision that had allowed 100% deductibility for food and beverages that are excludible from employees’ income as de minimis fringe benefits.
 These expenses are now only 50% deductible.
 A de minimis fringe benefit is one that is excludable from income because its value, after taking into account the frequency with which similar fringes are provided by the employer to the employer’s employees, is so small as to make accounting for it unreasonable or administratively impracticable.
 Examples of food and beverages provided to employees that can be excluded as de minimis fringe benefits are discussed below.